|

 Then we all went our separate ways.
 Larry headed back up to Machu Picchu

-to climb the path to the Sun Gate. [the hike up was taxing but manageable.
+to climb the path to the Sun Gate.
+He said the hike up was taxing but

 panorama of the valley, the road up and Machu Picchu itself.
-Plus there
+Plus, he said

 was the experience of walking the last 2 km of the Inca Trail that

-hot springs in Agua Caliente [ that's Spanish for hot springs ].Larry did
+hot springs in Agua Caliente; that's Spanish for hot springs.

 walk to and from the hot springs but found it a disappointing experience.